Games for dementia

 - Snakes and ladders – using an adapted version of this popular game, using numbered cards instead of dice can provide those living with dementia much enjoyment and stimulate memories of family and the past, or childhood.

-Other types of games for dementia patients
+Other types of games for

 - Word search – specially adapted word search games with no more than 30 words, provides cognitive stimulation to those living with dementia.